jhpyle/docassemble/_docs/functions.md

 * `nice_number(12873818.27774)` returns `12,873,818.28` (this depends on the [locale])

-This function can be customized by calling `docassemble.base.functions.update_nice_numbers()` with a [language] as the first parameter and a [dictionary] as the second parameter, where the dictionary maps numbers to their textual representation.
+This function can be customized by calling `docassemble.base.util.update_nice_numbers()` with a [language] as the first parameter and a [dictionary] as the second parameter, where the dictionary maps numbers to their textual representation.
+Since this function is not thread-safe, you should only run it from a [Python module] in code that runs when the module loads.

 ## <a name="noun_plural"></a>noun_plural()